An infinite class of quantum codes derived from duadic constacyclic codes: Background

-If the quantum code of Theorem $\ref{linear quantum definition}$ has minimum distance $d'=d$, then the code is called a {\em non-degenerate} (pure) stabilizer code, otherwise, it is called {\em degenerate} (impure).
+If the quantum code of Theorem $\ref{linear quantum definition}$ has minimum distance $d'=d$, then the code is called a {\em non-degenerate} (pure), otherwise (when $d'>d$), it is called {\em degenerate} (impure).
 Degenerate stabilizer codes are those that have stabilizer elements of weight less than the minimum distance of the code.
-The {\em rate} of an $[[n,k,d]]_2$ quantum codes is defined by $r=\frac{k}{n}$.
-Note that the Hermitian dual-containing requirement comes from the requirement that the elements of the stabilizer need to commute.
-Usually, it is not easy to construct codes that fulfill such condition and, thus, most of the quantum codes coming from linear classical codes rely on the so-called CSS construction, which requires two binary classical codes such that one is subset of the other \cite{CS,S}.
+Such non-trivial errors of weight less than $d$ are in correspondence to Pauli errors that act trivially on the quantum code \cite{decoders}.
+Degenerate codes have no analogous concept in classical coding theory, since there are no non-trivial errors that preserve the space of a classical code.
+The {\em rate} of an $[\![n,k,d ]\!]_2$ quantum codes is defined by $r=\frac{k}{n}$.
+Note that the Hermitian dual-containing requirement comes from the requirement that the elements of a stabilizer subgroup need to commute.
+In practice, constructing codes over $\F_4$ that meet this condition and have good parameters is typically challenging.
+An alternative approach is to employ the CSS construction, a special case that involves two binary classical codes, where one is a subset of the other \cite{CS,S}.
 The codes that will be constructed in this work are non-CSS.

 The next construction extends a linear code, which is not necessarily Hermitian dual-containing, to a Hermitian dual-containing linear code of a larger length over $\F_4$ and allows us to construct quantum codes from such linear codes.